andrewabest/andrewbestdotcom/content/posts/creating-a-personal-website-and-blog-in-an-hour.md

 ---
-title: "Creating a Blog in an Hour"
+title: "Creating a Personal Website and Blog in an Hour"
 date: 2018-07-08T19:54:20+10:00
 draft: false
 ---